List of endangered species in Vietnam

 The following is a list of endangered species inhabiting Vietnam.

 Annam chorus frog (Microhyla annamensis)

 The Annam chorus frog is an endangered frog native to Vietnam, a frog in the family Microhylidae found in Cambodia, Laos, Thailand, and Vietnam.

 Banded eagle ray (Aetomylaeus nichofii)

 Banded eagle rays are widespread but vulnerable.
-Banded eagle rays live in the open ocean, coral reefs, and shallow seas.
+They live in the open ocean, coral reefs, and shallow seas.

 Black-crested gibbon (Nomascus concolor)

 All black, adult females vary from yellow and beige to orange-yellow and usually have dark hair on the chest or belly; infants are yellow with no tails and long arms.
 Pressure from hunters is blamed for the apes effectively losing their voices.
 Researchers have been unable to identify the Bac Kan group as they have stopped their signature early morning songs.
 Males and females sing complex harmonies to mate and to mark territory.

 Delacour's langur (Trachypithecus delacouri)

 A type of leaf-eating langur that has an unusually long and bushy tail with white hips.
 It is also one of the most endangered primates in the world.
-Only about 300 Delacour's langurs are alive today, and experts fear they could be completely extinct by 2014 if the current rate of decline continues.
+Only about 300 Delacour's langurs are alive today, and experts fear they could be completely extinct if the current rate of decline continues.
 The monkeys are being pushed to the brink by hunting for the Chinese traditional medicine trade.
 Hunting has forced the animal into a few extreme strongholds, where steep limestone cliffs grant a little protection from poachers.